garbados/the-emerald-green/doc/player_guide.md

 - You have encountered a Fae.
 How did you meet?
 - They took an interest, that you can't fully grasp.
 What is it?
 - You asked for something, and they gave you something.
 Was it fair?
 - They took something in return.
-Do you miss it.
+Do you miss it?
 - Now you have their Blessing.
 What will you do with it?

 Remember these things as you write your character's name and biography.